gmazoyer/looking-glass/docs/cisco_iosxr.md

 # Looking Glass: Cisco IOS XR configuration and tips.

-Cisco IOS XR support is rather straightforward thanks to the tasks mecanism.
+Cisco IOS XR support is rather straightforward thanks to the tasks mechanism.

 ## Security and user access